ngneat/dialog/README.md

 });
 ```

-- `beforeClose` - A guard that should returns a `boolean`, an `observable`, or a `promise` indicates wheter the modal can be closed:
+- `beforeClose` - A guard that should return a `boolean`, an `observable`, or a `promise` indicating whether the modal can be closed:

 ```ts
 dialogRef.beforeClose(result => dialogCanBeClosed);
 dialogRef.beforeClose(result => this.service.someMethod(result));
 ```

-- `ref.data` - A reference to the `data` that is passed by the opening component:
+- `ref.data` - A reference to the `data` that is passed by the component opened in the modal:

 ```ts
 import { DialogService, DialogRef } from '@ngneat/dialog';